 Another new character is R. Mika whose Special Attack involves shoving her buttocks into the other fighter’s face, there is a lot that could be said about those designs.
 A new addition to Street Fighter V is school costumes with the female dresses being incredibly short, make of that what you will.

+Why is it only one body type for the female characters?
 It wouldn’t be hard for Capcom to find realistic, athletic women to base characters off.
-If they’ve got Fei Long, who is a caricature of Bruce Lee, why couldn’t they have Ronda Rousey or Holly Holm or at least a woman with some abs or less bouncy boobs?
+If they’ve got Fei Long, who is a caricature of Bruce Lee, why not Ronda Rousey or Holly Holm or at least a woman with some abs or less bouncy boobs?
 Heck, Wing Chun, one of the styles of Kung Fu, was invented by women for women.
 What would be better than a woman using that martial art?

 When Juri was first being designed, the only directives the team had were “Korean” and “female” (Jigsaw, 2009).
 They went through so many design ideas, “…from old ladies to ice skaters.”
 (Jigsaw 2009).
 Capcom could of had an old lady fighter, but instead made a young, sexually aggressive fighter.
 It’s an odd double standard where we can have old male characters such as Gouken and Gen from SF and Lau and Shun-Di from VF but an old female character has never appeared in either series.